Jammy2211/PyAutoLens/docs/overview/lensing.rst

 galaxies is called a strong gravitational lens and a two-dimensional scheme of such a system is pictured below.

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/lensing/schematic.jpg
-  :width: 400
+  :width: 600
   :alt: Alternative text

 (Image Credit: Image credit: F. Courbin, S. G. Djorgovski, G. Meylan, et al., Caltech / EPFL / WMKO, https://www.astro.caltech.edu/~george/qsolens/)

-PyAutoLens is software designed for modeling these strong lensing systems!
+**PyAutoLens** is software designed for modeling these strong lensing systems!
 To begin, lets import autolens and the plot module.

 .. code-block:: bash

    import autolens as al
    import autolens.plot as aplt

-To describe the deflection of light, **PyAutoLens** uses *grid* data structures, which are two-dimensional Cartesian grids of (y,x) coordinates.
-Below, we make and plot a uniform Cartesian grid (the pixel-scale describes the conversion from pixel units to arc-seconds):
+To describe the deflection of light due to the lens galaxy's mass, **PyAutoLens** uses *Grid* data structures, which are two-dimensional Cartesian grids of (y,x) coordinates.
+Below, we make and plot a uniform Cartesian *Grid* (the pixel-scale describes the conversion from pixel units to arc-seconds):

 .. code-block:: bash